-Strength, Ships and Organization as the United States enters WW2 in December 1941
+Strength, Ships and Organization as the United States enters the Second World War in December 1941.

 In late 1941, the US Navy consisted of: